"You must donate first" - Michael Blackson tells those who want to interview him

-Michael Blackson Announces Criteria For Booking An Interview With Him: "You Must Donate To My School"
+Michael Blackson Announces Criterion For Booking An Interview With Him: "You Must Donate To My School"

 - Popular Ghanaian-American comedian Michael Blackson recently became a trending topic when he built and commissioned a school in his hometown